My time at SAP's Analytics Cloud's Infrastructure Team.

 A new level of hierarchy that allowed users to group their existing Filters into Categories.

-User Group
+Business User

-Working with constraints.
+Working with Constraints

 Constraint #1: Working with existing components.